-- 7. (1) A police officer to whom a complaint of domestic violence is made or who investigates any such complaint shall, as directed by the court under section 24 (2) (b)- - (a) advise the applicant on all relief measures, including access to shelter, medical treatment or assist the applicant in any other suitable way; and - (b) advise the applicant of the right to apply for relief under this Act and the right to lodge a criminal complaint. - (2) Where an applicant so desires, the statement of the nature of the domestic violence suffered by the applicant shall be taken by a police officer of the same sex as the applicant. - (3) A police officer may, in accordance with sections 24 and 58 of the National Police Service Act, arrest without warrant and prefer charges against any person who- - (a) the officer suspects on reasonable grounds to have assaulted or threatened to assault a family member; - (b) the officer suspects on reasonably grounds is on the premises in breach of a protection order; - (c) the officer has the express or implied consent of an occupier of the premises to do so; or - (c) is committing a breach of the peace or the officer suspects on reasonable grounds that he or she is likely to commit a breach of the peace. - (4) The provisions of this section shall not limit any other power that a police officer may have to enter premises under this or any other Act. - (5) In carrying out his or her mandate, the Inspector General shall, pursuant to sections 8 and 10 of the National Police Act, ensure the development of standard operation procedure with regard to cases made under this act.
-This includes but is not limited to-
+- (a) advise the complainant of all relief measures available to the complainant, including access to shelter, medical assistance or they shall assist the complainant in any other suitable way; and - (b) advise the complainant of the complainant's right to apply for relief under this Act and how the complainant may lodge a criminal complaint. - (2) Where the complainant so desires, the person to whom the complainant makes a statement may be a person of the same sex as the complainant. - (3) A police officer may without a warrant, arrest and prefer charges against any person who- - (a) the police officer reasonably suspects to have assaulted or threatened to assault a family member; - (b) the police officer reasonably suspects is breaching a protection order; - (c) is committing a breach of the peace or the police officer reasonably suspects is likely to commit a breach of the peace.

-- (a) training for all police officers in dealing with family related matters or domestic violence; - (b) facilitating the reporting process in order for victims or applicants to come forward in a safe and confidential manner; and - (c) ensuring that the matters are processed in an expedient and efficient manner, as the case may be.
+- (4) The provisions of this section shall not limit the power of a police officer to enter any premises under this Act or any other law. - (5) The Inspector-General of Police shall ensure the development of procedures regarding matters under this Act including- - (a) training police officers to deal with family related matters or domestic violence; - (b) facilitating the reporting process so that complainants may report to the police without fear or otherwise; and - (c) ensuring that complaints are processed expediently and efficiently.